Explore8488/learning/README.md

-This page is for learning about web development
+This page is for learning about git